India cuts interest rate more than expected as Rajan 'front-loads'

 MUMBAI The Reserve Bank of India cut its policy interest rate to a 4-1/2 year low of 6.75 percent on Tuesday, in a bigger-than-expected move that, with inflation running at record lows, could help an economy in danger of slowing down.

-A Reuters poll last week showed only one out of 51 economists had expected a 50 basis points cut in the repo rate INREPO=ECI, while 45 had expected a 25 bps cut, the same magnitude as previous three cuts this year.
+A Reuters poll last week showed only one out of 51 economists had expected a 50 basis points cut in the repo rate, while 45 had expected a 25 bps cut, the same magnitude as previous three cuts this year.

 "I don't think we have been excessively aggressive," RBI Governor Raghuram Rajan told a news conference, explaining that falling global commodity prices had helped the RBI "front-load" the easing.